Trustable Compliance Report#

 0.00

-The integrator is required to evaluate the provided evidence for TA-INPUTS and supplement it where necessary.
+The integrator shall evaluate the provided evidence and supplement it where necessary, whenever the trustability documentation of nlohmann/json is reviewed.

 0.00